 We need to make sure that we get the data before we can transform that data.

 One way to build this solution is to create a single pipeline with a copy data activity followed by a data flow activity.
 But!
-Since we have already created two separate pipelines, and this post is about orchestrating pipelines, let’s go with the second option :D
+Since we have already created two separate pipelines, and this post is about orchestrating pipelines, let’s go with the second option 😎

 Orchestrating Pipelines using Execute Pipeline Activities

-The other way to build this solution is by creating an orchestration pipeline with two execute pipeline activities.
+The preferred way to build this solution is by creating an orchestration pipeline with two execute pipeline activities.
 This gives us a little more flexibility than having a single pipeline, because we can execute each pipeline separately if we want to.

 Let’s start by creating a new pipeline and adding two execute pipeline activities to it.
 In the activity settings, select the pipelines to execute, and check wait on completion: